ebalo55/open-press-headless/README.md

 > Stay tuned for updates, releases, and opportunities to get involved in shaping the future of content
 > management with OpenPress.

-## Understand this workspace

-This monorepo workspace is powered by [Nx](https://nx.dev/).

-Run `nx graph` to see a diagram of the dependencies of the projects.